Ultimate Richmond Real Estate Investing Guide for 2026

 Foreclosure Laws

-It’s important for mortgage note investors to understand the foreclosure laws in their state.
-Some states use mortgage documents and some require Deeds of Trust.
-A mortgage requires that the lender goes to court for approval to foreclose.
-A Deed of Trust enables the lender to file a notice and start foreclosure.
+It is important for note investors to know the foreclosure laws in their state.
+Are you faced with a Deed of Trust or a mortgage?
+You might need to get the court's approval to foreclose on a house.
+A Deed of Trust allows the lender to file a notice and continue to foreclosure.

 Mortgage Interest Rates